Mrian07/Proyeksi/docs/installation-and-operations/misc/packaged-postgresql-migration/README.md

-# Migrating your packaged OpenProject database to PostgreSQL
+# Migrating your packaged ProyeksiApp database to PostgreSQL

-**Note:** this guide only applies if you've installed OpenProject using our DEB/RPM packages.
+**Note:** this guide only applies if you've installed ProyeksiApp using our DEB/RPM packages.

 This guide will migrate your packaged MySQL installation to a PostgreSQL installation using [pgloader](https://github.com/dimitri/pgloader).